 The term temporary total disability refers to the period when the employee has a complete but temporary inability to work in his former position, or in a position of the same kind or character.
-An employee is generally entitled to receive temporary total disability benefits until the earlier of the time at which: (a) his condition has reached maximum medical improvement (i.e., it is permanent and quiescent), (b) he is able to resume employee's temporary total disability becomes a temporary partial disability (see below).
+An employee is generally entitled to receive temporary total disability benefits until the earlier of the time at which: (a) his condition has reached maximum medical improvement (i.e., it is permanent and quiescent), (b) he is able to resume employment of the same kind or character or actually resumes some employment, or (c) the employee's temporary total disability becomes a temporary partial disability (see below).
 Subject to the rules concerning termination of temporary total disability benefits, once an employee's condition reaches a permanent and quiescent state, temporary total disability benefits cease, regardless of the employee's actual ability to resume his former position, or his ability to secure some alternate form of employment.